Here are some most common definitions used in RedTrack and Affiliate marketing:

 Revenue - the amount received for the payment of conversions within a campaign.
 Revenue can be found by multiplying campaign’s conversions and payout.

-ROI - return of investment - campaign’s profitability level.
+ROI - a return of investment - campaign’s profitability level.
 ROI can be calculated by the following pattern: Profit/Cost *100%.
 If the ROI > 0%, that means that a campaign is profitable.

 Stream - the term is applied in RedTrack: a set of related LPs, Offers and filters